obrien-lab-psu/Failure-to-Form_Native_Entanglements/Make_Protein_Feature_Files/README.md

   -m MASK, --mask MASK  Global mask for genes. if present no gene will pass unless in mask regardless of other filters -c LIPMS_COV_THRESHOLD, --lipms_cov_threshold LIPMS_COV_THRESHOLD
                         threshold for either LiPMS-COV: 0 - 90 in 10 int steps
+  -k KNOTS, --knots KNOTS
+                        List of genes to ignore that contain knots
 ```

 If you have the [SLUG] then you can use the command files located [here](src/command_lists/MakeGeneLists_EXP.cmds) to reproduce the gene lists used in this work for the experimental structures and [here](src/command_lists/MakeGeneLists_EXP.cmds) for the AlphaFold structures.
 Please modify any other pathing as necessary.

+The count statistics of each gene list can be found [here](data/Combined_genelist_counts_EXP.csv) for the experimental dataset and [here](data/Combined_genelist_counts_AF.csv) for the Alphafold datasets.